snipcola/ProExt/README.md

 ## External Cheat for Counter-Strike 2
+### This is a work-in-progress.
-Most of the foundations, some working visual features, and aimbot has been implemented so far.
+Most of the foundations have been implemented so far.